Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 The behavior of the GUI is different in each mode of operation.
 Each mode of operation paints to the entire screen
 and has exclusive control over user-input while it has focus.
-A mode is time-sliced into a set a "user intents",
+A mode is time-sliced into a set a "user intent" units,
-which is the user's expression of their intent to do something
+A user intent is the user's expression of intent to do something
 expressed as a specific input gesture,
 and an intent handler, that performs the desired action, for each intent it defines.